bartonlp/site-class/README.md

 ```
 This should create the 'members' table in the 'test.sdb' database.
 <hr>
+These examples assume that the 'includes' directory is at /var/www as I suggested.

 There are a number of ways to use the framework:

 **First** you can just use the SiteClass all by itself.